codeandrew/Security-Notes/TryHackMe/23-owasp-top10.md

 One example of such a vulnerability was allegedly used when Patreon got hacked in 2015.
 Five days before Patreon was hacked, a security researcher reported to Patreon that he had found an open debug interface for a Werkzeug console.
 Werkzeug is a vital component in Python-based web applications as it provides an interface for web servers to execute the Python code.
 Werkzeug includes a debug console that can be accessed either via URL on /console, or it will also be presented to the user if an exception is raised by the application.
 In both cases, the console provides a Python console that will run any code you send to it.
 For an attacker, this means he can execute commands arbitrarily.

+## 6 Vulnerable and Outdated Components

+Occasionally, you may find that the company/entity you're pen-testing is using a program with a well-known vulnerability.

+For example, let's say that a company hasn't updated their version of WordPress for a few years, and using a tool such as WPScan, you find that it's version 4.6.
+Some quick research will reveal that WordPress 4.6 is vulnerable to an unauthenticated remote code execution(RCE) exploit, and even better, you can find an exploit already made on Exploit-DB.

+As you can see, this would be quite devastating because it requires very little work on the attacker's part.
+Since the vulnerability is already well known, someone else has likely made an exploit for the vulnerability already.
+The situation worsens when you realise that it's really easy for this to happen.
+If a company misses a single update for a program they use, it could be vulnerable to any number of attacks.